 - The door should snap into place when it’s almost closed, since the magnet in the gasket attaches to the cooler.
 If it does not snap, or comes apart when it snaps, the gasket should be replaced.

-Preventative maintenance for walk-ins
+Maintenance for walk-ins

 The most important thing you and your staff can do to prevent vendor dispatch for a walk-in?
 Look at the back of the unit for frost buildup on the evaporator, which is the metal box with fans.